 It is only fair to acknowledge that as Dahl published A Preface to Democratic Theory in 1956, must have finished writing it the year before.
 The year “in press” proved cataclysmic.
 In 1955, white Americans launched their decades-long backlash against Brown v.
 Board of Education (1954).
 The murder of Emmett Till sparked southern black activists to coordinated civil rights organizing.
 And on December 5, activists in Montgomery rallied around Rosa Parks to launch the Bus Boycott that would bring the movement its first national attention.
 Dahl cannot possibly have anticipated these events.
 Yet is difficult not to be struck by the incongruity between his classic statement of pluralist democracy and the brutal violence and vivid social protest that were setting the South on fire.
-In 1966, Walker dares to state the obvious: on popular uprisings, bids to shift the reigning paradigm of democratic theory.
+In 1966, Walker dares to state the obvious: “it is hard to believe, in these days of protest demonstrations, of Black Muslims and the Deacons of Defense and Justice, that the mood of cynical apathy that affects so many American Negroes is an indication of their satisfaction with the political system.”

-His 1966 “Critique of the Elitist Theory of Democracy” mounts an attack on pluralism, the reigning paradigm of democratic theory, which Walker branded “elitist” for its suspicion of the “average citizen,” its trust in the “wisdom, loyalty and skill” of political leaders, and its preference for “nonparticipation” as a contributor to “stable democracy” (286-287).
-Walker took aim at a heterogeneous collection of scholars including Dahl, Lipset, [and others?] whom he [[united under the banner of an “elitism” that he portrayed as a coherent tradition of thought]]. brands “democratic elitists” for their suspicion of the “average citizen,” their trust in the “wisdom, loyalty and skill” of political leaders, and their preference for “nonparticipation” as a contributor to “stable democracy” (286-287).
-His central objection to this line of thinking Against the mtheorists of cy who,ker launched his the perspective of .
-Not only that, but he deliberately called attention to radicalizes one of Schattschneider’s principal admonitions, that electoral non-participation cannot be written off as either a boon for mass democracy or evidence of popular satisfaction.
-Walker (1966, 289) contends, “it is hard to believe, in these days of protest demonstrations, of Black Muslims and the Deacons of Defense and Justice, that the mood of cynical apathy that affects so many American Negroes is an indication of their satisfaction with the political system.”
-Both Schattschneider and Walker call upon political scientists to recognize as meaningful phenomena that their colleagues did not count as measurable data.
-It is noteworthy that Schattschneider sought to direct attention to the “don’t knows,” a survey response that his colleagues judged to be uninformed, hence, signifying nothing.
-Walker singles out elements of the civil rights movement that even movement activists deemed controversial, explicitly calling out black nationalism and the Deacons of Defense and Justice, a group that organized in 1964 to provide armed protection to southern civil rights activists and engaged in armed struggle against the Klan.
-Walker neither criticizes nor criminalizes separatism and armed protest.
+Against the mid-century theorists of democracy who premised their “group theories” of politics on the activities of voters and legitimate, organized interests, Walker launched his from the perspective of protest politics.
+Not only that, but he deliberately called attention to elements of the civil rights movement that even movement activists deemed controversial: urban riots like that in Watts, black nationalism, and the Deacons of Defense and Justice, a group that organized in 1964 to provide armed protection to southern civil rights activists and engaged in armed struggle against the Klan.
+Walker neither criticizes nor criminalizes nationalism and armed protest.
 He reads them as an index to the conflict system, to the “tangible deterrents” that (violently) discourage African-Americans from the simplest acts of registering to vote and turning out to the polls and, also to the “weak, essentially meaningless alternatives” that the party system “usually presents to them” (Walker 1966, 289-290).